|Definitions of opt-in types|

-Every contact in each of your address books has an opt-in type.
+Each of your contacts has an opt-in type.

 To find and change a contact's opt-in type, go to Contacts > My contacts and click the name of an address book.

 Contacts can have one of the following four different opt-in types: